 Technical approach based energy management

-Functions of EMIS includes near real time operation, monitoring consumption and any affecting factors, data acquisition and aggregation from disparate data sources, online energy balance, monitoring of sustainability KPIs, alerts for sudden changes in use patterns, analysis of the data, usage and cost analysis, , benchmarking with best periods, target performance and best practices and predicting of trends.
+Functions of EMIS includes display of real time operational information, monitoring consumption and any affecting factors, data acquisition and aggregation from disparate data sources, online energy balance, monitoring of sustainability of KPIs, alerts for sudden changes in use patterns, analysis of the data, usage and cost analysis, , bench-marking with best periods, target performance and best practices and predicting of trends.
 EMIS also carries out forecasting and planning based on near real time reporting.
 EMIS plays a key role in strategy and continuous improvement process.
 It provides real time visibility of energy data which facilitates decision making.

-For an effective EMIS, steel plants have an energy management centre equipped with a supervisory control and data acquisition (SCADA) system that gathers all plant site energy information and manages the load dispatch.
-Energy information to SCADA system is provided by remote PLCs and field instruments.
+For an effective EMIS, steel plants have an energy management centre equipped with a supervisory control and data acquisition (SCADA) system which gathers all plant site energy information and manages the load dispatch.
+Energy information to SCADA system is provided by remote PLCs (programmable logic controllers) and field instruments.
 Energy management optimization tools are used for high performance energy process data management and for the recording of time series – both historic and forecasts- of measured and calculated data.
 For this real time process data is collected from various data acquisition systems through interfaces and stored in the database as time histories.